Nick Fury Jr.: Fictional character biography

-During the "AXIS" storyline, Nick was with S.H.I.E.L.D. when the organization has gathered Captain America to discuss what was to become of the Red Skull, now that the Stark Sentinels had been dismantled and the concentration camps torn down.
-Fury tried to convince Sam Wilson to hand him over.
-But under the inversion spell's influence, Wilson was violent and punched him before leaving.

 During the "Civil War II" storyline, Fury is on a mission to neutralize a Hydra cell that is posing as a S.H.I.E.L.D. squadron.
 One of the visions of the Inhuman Ulysses Cain, which were believed to predict the future, indicated that the Hydra cell would launch a deadly attack on S.H.I.E.L.D.
 When heading to a base in Arizona, Fury is attacked by actual agents, instead of Hydra infiltrators as suspected.
 In order to find the traitors, Fury fakes his death and goes into hiding.
-His investigation takes him to the S.H.I.E.L.D. base Ulu in Alaska, where he encounters the unknown mastermind behind the plot who then escapes.
-Upon infiltrating the base Ogma, Fury downloads classified data, which leads him to the underground base Kratos, where he encountered Leader, a rogue Life Model Decoy of his father who states that Cain's prediction does not involve the Hydra cell, and that it will cost him his life.
+Upon infiltrating the base Ogma, Fury downloads classified data, which leads him to the underground base Kratos.
+There, he encounters Leader, a rogue Life Model Decoy of his father who states that Cain's prediction does not involve the Hydra cell, and that it will cost him his life.
 Leader learns about Cain's abilities, and wants to neutralize Fury in order to take over S.H.I.E.L.D.
-In order to stop Leader, Nick destroys a central support beam that collapses Kratos, killing Leader.
-Upon surviving the collapse, Nick salvages Leader's head so that he can hack it and learn how he discovered his plan.
-Nick forgives Hill for sending him on a mission that would've resulted in his death, and states that he is not ready to return to S.H.I.E.L.D. yet.
+In order to stop Leader, Fury destroys a central support beam that collapses Kratos, killing Leader.
+Upon surviving the collapse, Fury salvages Leader's head so that he can hack it and learn how he discovered his plan.
+Fury forgives Hill for sending him on a mission that would've resulted in his death, and states that he is not ready to return to S.H.I.E.L.D. yet.

-Upon his return to S.H.I.E.L.D. as a top-ranking agent, Fury infiltrates the French Riviera, where he ends up in a cat-and-mouse game with Hydra Agent Frankie Noble.

-In the aftermath of the "Secret Empire" story line, S.H.I.E.L.D. was disbanded but Fury continued to work as an independent operative.
+In the aftermath of the "Secret Empire" story line, S.H.I.E.L.D. is disbanded, but Fury continues to work as an independent operative.
 Fury observes Frank Castle slay every Hydra agent in an abandoned warehouse as a way to atone for siding with Hydra.
 Fury then gives Castle access to the War Machine armor for a deniable operation against a rogue Eastern European state caught using old S.H.I.E.L.D. resources.
-He later imprisons Ripley Ryan (aka Star) bearer of the Reality Gem.
+He later imprisons Ripley Ryan (aka Star), bearer of the Reality Gem.

+In Infinity Wars, Fury is one of countless individuals who are caught in Gamora's plan to appease the entity Devondra.
+He is fused with Rick Sheridan (the human host of Sleepwalker), forming Rick Fury.
+After journeying into the Soul Gem to retrieve Rick Sheridan, Sleepwalker encounters Rick Fury and uses his warp gaze to restore Nick Fury and Rick to their original selves.